Skip Navigation

 Neuschwanstein Castle

 The Castle Neuschwanstein is the biggest legacy of King Ludwig II of Bavaria.
-The built of the castle started in 1868, and was completed in 1892 several years after the King died.
-The castle is that of a fairytale prince, and has become the inspiration for Walt Disney's Castle of the Sleeping Beauty, and it has been copied in some of the Disney parks.
+The construction of the castle commenced in 1868 and was completed in 1892, several years after the King died.
+The castle is that of a fairytale prince.
+It was the inspiration for Walt Disney's Castle of the Sleeping Beauty, and has been copied in some of the Disney parks.
 The castle itself was inspired on Opera's by Richard Wagner, especially the Opera Tannhauser, in which the Swan knight Lohengrin is the central figure.
 Seven weeks after the King died in 1886 the castle was opened for the public.
-It has become one of the European topattractions which is visited by around 1,3 million people every year.
+It has become one of Europe's top attractions and is visited by around 1.3 million people every year.
 The Castle is situated in the Alps of southern Germany, near the town of Füssen.
-Visits can be done pretty easy from Munich aswell.
-There are several tour operators offering daytrips, but you can also go by train and bus.
+Visits can be done pretty easy from Munich as well.
+There are several tour operators offering day trips, but you can also go by train and bus.
 Near to the castle also lies the castle of Hohenschwangau.

 Top